vmware-archive/liota/README.md

   $ chkconfig --add autostartliota
 ```

-* To start it, execute :
+* To start it, execute the following command and reboot the system:
 ```bash
   $ chkconfig autostartliota on
 ```
-  and reboot the system.

 * To stop the script, execute:
 ```bash